 How Much Money Can You Earn?

-Obviously the better condition your clothes are in, the fuller your bag or bags are and the better the brands are, the more money you will make.
+Obviously, the better condition your clothes are in, the fuller your bag or bags are and the better the brands are, the more money you will make.
 The amounts vary a lot since people send in a wide variety of brands and clothing.
 Some people have received as little as seven dollars while others have gotten more than one hundred dollars per bag.
 If you go to the thredUp website, they have a listing posted on how much some of their more recent bags have been awarded.
-This will give you an idea on what to expect.
+This will give you an idea of what to expect.

 Other Things You Need to Know About thredUp